mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ## Adding new theme tokens

-You are free to add any key-value pairs to the theme input which will be generated to CSS variables by the new provider.
+You can add other key-value pairs to the theme input which will be generated as a part of the CSS theme variables:

 ```js
 const theme = extendTheme({